 - Create a focused resume – As against a bulge investment bank where the clients are from across industries, boutique investment banks operate in a niche segment.
 You can highlight your interest or expertise in that niche area to enhance your chances of getting a shot at the investment banking interview.

 - Personal application – Large investment banks would usually accept only online applications, but a boutique investment bank might not even have a section of internship careers on their website.
 It does not mean they would not have an opportunity of internship to offer.
 In this case, a better strategy is to drop by at the office location and submit your resume.
 Trust me more often than not it works wonders.

 - Extensive networking – Large investment banks have umpteen number of employees available on LinkedIn and other social media websites.
 But for a boutique investment bank the number of people available there will be far less.
 In order to network with such people, you have to work a lot harder.
 Again personal visits and telephonic conversations have proved to be very fruitful in my experience.

 Boutique Investment Banks Salary

 The salaries offered at large bulge investment banks are obviously more than small boutique investment banks.

-The working hours usually do not go beyond 60 to 65 hours in a week, and there is hardly anyone who works over the weekends (unless there is a deadline for submission or completion of task).
+The working hours usually do not go beyond 60 to 65 hours a week, and there is hardly anyone who works over the weekends (unless there is a deadline for submission or completion of the task).

 Following is a comparison of salaries offered at various levels in bulge investment banks as against boutique investment banks: